Years ago, around the time we decided to adopt our youngest child, I started getting restless.

 Surely I had something to offer this movement.
 My restlessness had to be God’s prodding to get off my duff and take part in a bigger life, a life devoted to world change and Kingdom work.

 But where did I fit?
 I had three young kids, an overworked husband, and a business that consumed more time than either of us had to give.
 How could I fit in anything else?
-What could I cut?
+What could I cut out to make room for things that mattered?

 I chafed at my immobility.
 Desperate for direction, I devoured books written by women leading the charge.
 They taught me good, wise, noble things: